Fereshteh Mafakheri, PhD, PEng

 BSc, Industrial Engineering (Alzahra University), 2000

 Dr.Fereshteh Mafakheri is a faculty member at Concordia Institute for Information Systems (CIISE).
-Dr. Mafakheri’s research interests revolve around applications of data analytics and information systems in operations &supply chain management problems arising in service, production, and energy industries.
+Dr. Mafakheri’s research interests revolve around applications of data analytics and information systems in operations & supply chain management.
 Fereshteh’s research has been funded by NSERC and FRQNT.
 Dr.Mafakheri is directing the Decision Modeling & Analytics Laboratory(DeciMAL) and is supervising a number of PhD and MSc students.
-She has published and presented her research in many prominent journals and conferences.
-Dr. Mafakheri holds a PhD in Decision Sciences form HEC Montreal(University of Montreal) and has a mixed background in engineering and management disciplines, helping her to target multidisciplinary research activities, and in particular, bridging the socioeconomic and technological aspects of emerging technologies with a particular focus on supply chain and logistics design and management.
+She has a mixed background in engineering and management disciplines, helping her to target multidisciplinary research activities, and in particular, bridging the socioeconomic and technological aspects in supply chain/logistics design and management.

 INSE 6400 - Principles of Systems Engineering